Wheel Bug Facts

 In addition, its highly notable proboscis grows highly elongated and folds under when not in use.
 The wings also stay small, making individuals comparatively poor fliers.
 The coloring also seems to be a random combination of gray, brown, and black.

 - Class: Insecta

 - Family: Reduviidae

 - Genus: Arilus

 - Species: A. cristatus

 Wheel Bug Distribution, Habitat, and Ecology

-The invertebrate inhabits a very specific habitat type within its range.
-It only appears to live on certain fruit trees, locust trees, sunflowers, cotton, and goldenrod.
+But, in all regions it appears in, the remarkable invertebrate has very specific needs.
+In point of fact, it only lives in areas with a very specific habitat.
+That’s because it only appears to live on certain fruit trees, locust trees, sunflowers, cotton, and goldenrod.